-You are required to have the necessary policies, procedures, and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding, including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like those for all other applicable grants requirements, the effectiveness of these policies, procedures, and controls is subject to audit.
+You are required to have the necessary policies, procedures, and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding, including statutory restrictions on specific uses of funding.
+It is imperative that you review and adhere to the list of statutory restrictions on the use of funds detailed in Section 5.1 of HRSA's SF-424 R&R Two-Tier Application Guide.
+Like all other applicable grants requirements, the effectiveness of these policies, procedures, and controls is subject to audit.